-For nearly 120 years, St. Joseph’s Catholic School has provided an excellent Catholic education to countless area students.
-Educating over 400 students annually in grades kindergarten through eighth, St. Joseph’s is the cathedral school of the diocese, affiliated with The Cathedral of St. John the Evangelist and located on the same campus in Boise, Idaho.
+Since 1900, St. Joseph’s Catholic School has provided an excellent Catholic education to countless area students.
+Educating 400 students annually in grades kindergarten through eighth, St. Joseph’s is the cathedral school of the diocese, affiliated with The Cathedral of St. John the Evangelist and located on the same campus in Boise, Idaho.

 St. Joseph’s School recognizes the student as a dynamic person who grows and learns spiritually, academically, socially, and physically from one grade level to the next preparing them to become upstanding citizens in our society.
 St. Joseph’s offers a strong and challenging curriculum in all grade levels that expertly prepares the students for continued education.
 Catholic beliefs, prayer, service, and social behavior are infused into every aspect of the curriculum in order to build the Catholic identity of each student.

 A Look at St. Joe’s – The Facts & Figures

 - Grades K-8.

 - Average class size is 20-24 students, with two classes of each grade.